-The Center for Genomic Science of IIT@SEMM applies modern genomic technologies towards a better understanding of complex biological processes and diseases, with particular emphasis on Cancer.
+The Center for Genomic Science applies modern genomic technologies towards a better understanding of complex biological processes and diseases, with particular emphasis on Cancer.

 The Center is located within the IFOM-IEO Campus in Milan, one of the largest and most vibrant cancer research communities in Europe.
 The Center provides state-of-the art technological platforms for functional as well as structural genomics, and benefits from all the infrastructure, technological platforms and didactic activities already present in the IFOM-IEO Campus.
 Our PhD program is integrated with that of SEMM, the European School of Molecular Medicine.